wechaty/docusaurus/docusaurus/docs/api/wechaty-message.md

 ### message.self\(\) ⇒ `boolean`

-* The method checks if a message is sent by self.
-* It returns `true` if message is sent from self .
+This method returns `true` if message is sent from self or else it returns `false`.
-* If message is sent from others it returns `false`

 ### Example